itacentury/CenturyPackageBO1/README.md

 Full invisible

-    Not visible on the minimap
+    Not visible on the minimap.

 Refill ammo

-    all weapons + equipment + grenades
+    all weapons + equipment + grenades.